lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    Another important point is that the viscosity of a fluid next to a solid surface is typically larger than in bulk due to interaction with the walls.
+    Another important point to keep in mind is that the viscosity of a fluid next to a solid surface is typically larger than in bulk due to interaction with the walls.
 Therefore, one expects the present simulation to return a viscosity that is slightly larger than what would be measured in the absence of a wall.